 The same amount of square footage that might seat three or four at a bar-height counter can be turned into a banquette and seat seven to eight comfortably.
 Having the island counter space makes it easy for guests to serve themselves while keeping the food off the table.
 It is also a great alternative to bar-height seating for small children.

 To determine how much a banquette might cost, consider the individual variables.
 Seating, as an example, will mean deciding on custom-built or prefab benches.
 Also, consider upholstery and additional seating as well as a center table that can be purchased or custom-made.
 Options range from $800 to over $5,000 for a customized design.

 Ready for Family Time

 The kitchen island can serve many different purposes, and these five updates make it an even better place for the entire family to gather.
-Whether it is adding extra seating, space for homework, a spot for the family pet to rest, or a convenient kitchen library, these kitchen island ideas will have the family gathering in no time.
+Whether it is adding extra seating, space for homework, a spot for the family pet to rest, or a convenient kitchen library, these ideas will have the family gathering in no time.